lakshay2425/lakshay2425/README.md

 - 👋 Hi, I’m @lakshay2425
-- 👀 I’m interested in Front-end development
+- 👀 I’m interested in Back-end development
-- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on different front-end projects.
 - 📫 How to reach me Linkedin https://www.linkedin.com/in/lakshaymahajan25/

 <!---